 It will be released by Crammed Discs in various formats in April 2019.

 Meanwhile, here are short background stories, sound sources, location views, and a few book recommendations.

 (Click on the photos for satellite views)

 We’re in Cambria, San Luis Obispo County, just off Highway One.
 Home of glorious Nitwit Ridge, a ramshackle house built from 1928 to 1978 by a local garbage collector, Arthur Harold Beale, with found materials.
 This folk-art masterpiece was his answer to the extravagance of Hearst Castle.
 On the beach, pacific breakers on the rocks, benches made of driftwood, the smell of salt as the sun goes down over the edge of the world.

-(Schimmel upright piano & S-Cat Dubsta delay, ARP 2600 synthesizer, Musser Ampli-Celeste, Toy glockenspiel, Stingray bass, found sounds)
+(Schimmel upright piano and S-Cat Dubsta delay, ARP 2600 synthesizer, Musser Ampli-Celeste, Toy glockenspiel, Stingray bass, Pacific waves and other found sounds)

 Route 66 has made its place in the pantheon of great highways, but there are countless others which were also once full of promise.
 Many of these remain, without purpose, fighting clumps of weeds pushing through the abandoned tarmac, alongside useless blank signs advertising terminally closed diners.
 Someone built a bigger, faster, straighter road, someone found a better place to go.

-(Schimmel upright piano, Buchla Music Easel synthesizer, Musser Ampli-Celeste, Toy glockenspiel, Squire & Longson upright piano, Baby drums, Stingray bass, found sounds)
+(Schimmel upright piano, Buchla Music Easel synthesizer, Musser Ampli-Celeste, Sonor metallophones, Squire & Longson upright piano, Baby drums, Stingray bass, found sounds)

 Read: ‘Route 66 – The Final Cut’ Gerd Kittel (Thames & Hudson)

 A Megapolis never sleeps.
-However, watching dawn rise from Griffith Park, one can feel its daily reawakening.
+Watching dawn rise from Griffith Park, however, one can feel its daily reawakening.
 Los Angeles spreads out below the observatory and, as the day breaks, its sounds and rhythms merge.
-At first, each sound rises individually, then they mingle with others to form a complex daytime tangle, eventually disappearing into the night and being reborn endlessly.
+At first, each sound rises individually, then it blurs with others to form a complex daytime tangle, before receding into the night only to be reborn endlessly.

-(Modular synthesizer, Musser Ampli-Celeste, Toy glockenspiel, Squire & Longson upright piano, Fender Telecaster & The Big Trees pedal, found sounds)
+(Modular synthesizer, Musser Ampli-Celeste, Toy glockenspiel, Squire & Longson upright piano, Fender Telecaster and The Big Trees pedal, Stretched atmosphere and other found sounds)